bruce-gong/bruce-gong.github.io/_drafts/2013-08-16-code-highlighting-post.md

 ## What is Component in AngularJS?
 Component is a basic UI block.
 It was introduced in Angular 2.0, and now Angular 1.5 also brings it to us.

+## What's the difference between Component and Directive
+I hate to admit that directive is a parent class of component.
+But you can treat component as a super power version of directive.
+Component is restricted to use as element, while Directive can be used as element, attribute, class and comment.
 ### Here's an example of component-style directive

 {% highlight javascript %}